1. If you are affected by flood and hold an eligible policy with us, please click here to submit your claim.

 • Great MediCare Rider 2

-For policyholders aged 60 years and above who are covered under the Minimum Option Plan of an impacted medical product will enjoy a temporary pause in premium adjustments during the first year of revision during the interim period.
+Policyholders who attain aged 60 years and above who are covered under the Minimum Option Plan of an impacted medical product will enjoy a temporary pause in premium adjustments during the first year of revision during the interim period.
 This temporary support is offered to impacted policyholders to ease their financial commitment whilst the broader reforms are being worked on to tackle medical inflation in Malaysia such as implementing more sustainable cost containment strategies to address the financial impact of rising healthcare costs and medical claims.

 3. I am aged 60 years next birthday.
 How do I know if I have the Minimum Option Plan?